 Prerequisite: (Physical Acoustics and Psychoacoustics)

-The behavior of sound in enclosed spaces is exlpored.
+The behavior of sound in enclosed spaces is explored.
 Topics include sound absorption, sound reflection, refraction and diffusion, large and small room acoustics, room modes, reverberation, energy ratios, acoustical materials, psychoacoustic aspects, and design of rooms for speech, music and recording.

 Noise Control (2 credits) – spring

-Prerequisite: (Physical Acoustics and Architectural Acoustics)
+Prerequisite: (Architectural Acoustics I and II)

 A continuation of Architectural Acoustics with an emphasis on noise control for buildings and equipment.
 Topics include noise reduction, transmission loss theory, impact insulation, noise barriers, equipment enclosures and noise control materials, and HVAC equipment noise prediction and control.